LazyCoder4542/Helicarrier/README.md

 # Helicarrier

-This is a copy of a network that provides cryptocurrency infrstructures for africans.
+This is a copy of a network that provides cryptocurrency infrastructures for africans.
 [Original Page](https://helicarrier.studio)

 ## Table of contents